Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Jets stats and trends

-- The Jets have yet to cover the spread this year when underdogs by 7.5 points or more.
+- The Jets have yet to cover the spread this season when underdogs by 6.5 points or more.

-- New York's games this season have not gone over the point total yet in three opportunities.
+- New York's games this year have not gone over the point total yet in three opportunities.

 Home and road insights